Academic Catalog

 Undergraduate Research Program

-The Undergraduate Research Program encompasses independent scholarly and creative activity by students in the arts, humanities, sciences, and social sciences.
+The Undergraduate Research Program encompasses independent scholarly and creative activity by students in the arts, humanities, natural sciences, and social sciences.
 This program supports students with independent study opportunities in many disciplines, small research and travel grants, and a dynamic campus-wide Annual Undergraduate Research Conference (URC) for presenting their work.
 For more information, visit mcla.edu/academics/undergraduate-education/undergraduate-research.